Asian Female and Femme Body Image

 Setting Boundaries About Body Image and Body-Shaming Culture

 We recommend distancing yourself and setting boundaries against those who body shame you.
 For example, you might try comments like “While I appreciate your concern, I do not need you to criticize my body”.
 “I’m good with my body as it is and do not want any more comments.”
 Whatever works for you!
 We know that setting boundaries with certain family members can be difficult.
 You can start with a realistic boundary setting with the people that you are able to.

 Begin Therapy for Asian Women in Los Angeles, CA and New York City, NY

 Finding a therapist who understands the particular struggles of the Asian American experience can feel difficult.
-But, you can get help from an Asian Therapist in Los Angeles, New York City and beyond, here.
+But, you can get help from an Asian Therapist, here.
 You can also ask how to join our Asian Female and Femme Body Image Support Group to explore in-depth tools of reconnecting with your body in a way that feels right for you!
 To get started with our Los Angeles and New York City-based therapy practice, follow the steps below: